Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Theoretical Models

+For completeness, we summarize the expected polarization-correlation dependence for the Bell-like conditional channel in the idealized case where a singlet-like two-photon component is selected.
+An antisymmetric two-photon polarization state with a relative phase delay \( \Delta\phi \) between orthogonal polarizations can be written as

-where \( \Delta\phi \), in our experiments, is introduced by a liquid crystal variable retarder (LCVR), as shown in Fig.~\ref{fig:Source}(b).
-By rotating the slow axis of the input polarization-maintaining (PM) fiber connected to the two polarizing beam splitters (PBSs) by \( 45^\circ \) relative to the horizontal axis of the lab frame (highlighted in red in Fig.~\ref{fig:Source}(b) and subsequently in all experimental schematics that follow), the state is transformed into the diagonal/anti-diagonal \( \{ \ket{D}, \ket{A} \} \) basis as:
+where \( \Delta\phi \), in our experiments, is introduced by a liquid crystal variable retarder (LCVR).
+By rotating the slow axis of the input polarization-maintaining (PM) fiber connected to the two polarizing beam splitters (PBSs) by \( 45^\circ \) relative to the horizontal axis of the lab frame (labeled as the red-colored input fiber in Fig.~\ref{fig:Source}(b)), the state is expressed in the diagonal/anti-diagonal \( \{ \ket{D}, \ket{A} \} \) basis as: